Californians balk at Gov. Gavin Newsom’s new coronavirus shutdown order

 Restaurant owners held a protest Saturday outside the home of Los Angeles County Supervisor Sheila Kuehl, who voted Nov.
 24 to shutter outdoor dining, then had a meal at her favorite Santa Monica restaurant.

-Her office said in a statement that she wanted to support the restaurant, a favorite of hers, and that outdoor dining was still allowed that night under county public-health rules, which failed to appease protesters chanting, “Let us work!”
+Her office said in a statement that she wanted to support the restaurant, a favorite of hers, and that outdoor dining was still allowed that night under county public health rules, which failed to appease protesters chanting, “Let us work!”

 Angela Marsden, owner of Pineapple Hill Saloon and Grill, said she spent $80,000 to turn her outdoor parking lot into a patio before Los Angeles County closed down outdoor dining.
 Her video showing a movie production company opening an outdoor eating area next to her shuttered patio went viral over the weekend.

-“There’s no science that shows outdoor dining is hurting anybody,” said Ms. Marsden told conservative host Dave Rubin, adding, “I’ve been working with the public since day one, because I have not had the option to be inside, not working, and I have not gotten the virus because we were safe.”
+“There’s no science that shows outdoor dining is hurting anybody,” Ms. Marsden told conservative talk show host Dave Rubin, adding, “I’ve been working with the public since day one, because I have not had the option to be inside, not working, and I have not gotten the virus because we were safe.”

 She said she had done “everything they asked,” only to have the rules changed after spending money on the latest requirements.